"Evidence-Based Medicine is the integration of best research evidence with clinical expertise and patient values."

 A clinical information resource, which offers up-to-date, fully referenced expert answers to patient-care, diagnosis, and treatment questions.
 Topic reviews are written by recognized authorities who review the topic, synthesize the evidence, summarize key findings, and provide specific recommendations.

-Physician authors and editors contribute to the eMedicine Clinical Knowledge Base, which contains articles on 7,000 diseases and disorders.
-The evidence-based content provides the latest practice guidelines in 62 medical specialties. eMedicine's professional content undergoes multiple levels of physician peer review.
+Physician authors and editors contribute to this free clinical knowledge base, which contains articles on 7,000 diseases and disorders.
+The evidence-based content undergoes multiple levels of physician peer review and provides the latest practice guidelines in 62 medical specialties.

 Use these forms to better define your own research question and search strategy.